sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

         // Define a Data Query which is a class of the SAPOData framework.
 This query will tell the OData Service to also load the available Sales Orders for each Customer let query = DataQuery().expand(Customer.salesOrders)

         // Now call the data service and fetch the customers matching the above defined query.
-When during runtime the block gets entered we expect a result or an error.
+When during runtime the block gets entered you expect a result or an error.
 Also you want to hold a weak reference of self to not run into object reference issues during runtime. dataService?.fetchCustomers(matching: query) { [weak self] result, error in

             // If there is an error show an AlertDialog using the generated convenience class AlertHelper.
 Also log the error to the console and leave the /group.